Ozempic and Gastroparesis: What You Need to Know About Symptoms and Risks

-From General Health to Targeted Risk Assessment
+From General Health Guidance to Targeted Pharmacovigilance

-Gastroparesis is a disorder characterized by delayed gastric emptying in the absence of mechanical obstruction, leading to symptoms such as nausea, vomiting, early satiety, bloating, and abdominal pain.
-Diagnosis typically involves gastric emptying scintigraphy, breath tests, or wireless motility capsules, and management focuses on dietary modifications, prokinetic agents, and antiemetics.
-The condition can be idiopathic or secondary to diabetes, surgery, or medications.
 Ozempic (semaglutide) is a glucagon-like peptide-1 (GLP-1) receptor agonist approved for glycemic control in type 2 diabetes and for cardiovascular risk reduction.
-Its pharmacology includes slowing gastric emptying, which contributes to its glucose-lowering effect but also to gastrointestinal adverse effects.
-The prescribing information for Ozempic reports that gastrointestinal adverse reactions occurred more frequently among patients receiving Ozempic than placebo in placebo-controlled trials (placebo 15.3%, Ozempic 0.5 mg 32.7%, Ozempic 1 mg 36.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-The majority of reports of nausea, vomiting, and/or diarrhea occurred during dose escalation, and more patients receiving Ozempic 0.5 mg (3.1%) and Ozempic 1 mg (3.8%) discontinued treatment due to gastrointestinal adverse reactions than patients receiving placebo (0.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-In a trial with Ozempic 1 mg and 2 mg, gastrointestinal adverse reactions occurred more frequently among patients receiving Ozempic 2 mg (34.0%) versus Ozempic 1 mg (30.8%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-Specific gastrointestinal adverse reactions reported with Ozempic include dyspepsia (placebo 1.9%, 0.5 mg 3.5%, 1 mg 2.7%), eructation (0%, 2.7%, 1.1%), flatulence (0.8%, 0.4%, 1.5%), gastroesophageal reflux disease (0%, 1.9%, 1.5%), and gastritis (0.8%, 0.8%, 0.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
-While gastroparesis is not explicitly listed in these adverse reaction tables, the mechanistic pathway linking Ozempic to gastroparesis is biologically plausible.
+Its mechanism includes slowing gastric emptying, which contributes to its glucose-lowering effect but also underlies gastrointestinal adverse reactions.
+In placebo-controlled trials, gastrointestinal adverse reactions occurred more frequently among patients receiving Ozempic than placebo (placebo 15.3%, Ozempic 0.5 mg 32.7%, Ozempic 1 mg 36.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+The majority of reports of nausea, vomiting, and/or diarrhea occurred during dose escalation.
+More patients receiving Ozempic 0.5 mg (3.1%) and Ozempic 1 mg (3.8%) discontinued treatment due to gastrointestinal adverse reactions than patients receiving placebo (0.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+In a trial with Ozempic 1 mg and 2 mg, gastrointestinal adverse reactions occurred more frequently among patients receiving Ozempic 2 mg (34.0%) vs Ozempic 1 mg (30.8%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+Additional gastrointestinal adverse reactions with a frequency of less than 5% associated with Ozempic include dyspepsia (placebo 1.9%, 0.5 mg 3.5%, 1 mg 2.7%), eructation (0%, 2.7%, 1.1%), flatulence (0.8%, 0.4%, 1.5%), gastroesophageal reflux disease (0%, 1.9%, 1.5%), and gastritis (0.8%, 0.8%, 0.4%) (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+Notably, the label does not explicitly list gastroparesis as a reported adverse reaction, but the listed symptoms overlap with those of gastroparesis.

 Important Notice